-The eligible student and his/her parent/guardian, or either one, as applicable under these policies and procedures shall have the right to add information, comments, data, or any other relevant written material to the student record.
+The eligible student and the student's guardian, or either one, as applicable under these policies and procedures shall have the right to add information, comments, data or any other relevant written material to the student record.

-The eligible student and his/her parent/guardian, or either one, as applicable under these policies and procedures shall have the right to request deletion or amendment of any information contained in the student record.
+The eligible student and the student's guardian, or either one, as applicable under these policies and procedures shall have the right to request deletion or amendment of any information contained in the student record.

-If such student and his/her parent/guardian, or either one, as applicable, are of the opinion that adding information is not sufficient to explain, clarify or correct objectionable material in the student record, they shall have the right to have a conference with The Chief Education Officer and make their objections known.
-The Chief Education Officer shall within one week after the conference render to such student and his/her parent/guardian, or either one, as applicable, a decision in writing, stating the reason or reasons for the decision.
-If the decision is in favor of the student and his/her parent/guardian, such steps as may be necessary to put the decision into effect shall be promptly taken.
+If such student and the student's guardian, or either one, as applicable, are of the opinion that adding information is not sufficient to explain, clarify or correct objectionable material in the student record, they shall have the right to have a conference with The Chief Education Officer or designee and make their objections known.
+The Chief Education Officer or designee shall within one week after the conference render to such student and the student's guardian, or either one, as applicable, a decision in writing, stating the reason or reasons for the decision.
+If the decision is in favor of the student and the student's guardian, such steps as may be necessary to put the decision into effect shall be taken promptly.

-If a student, parent, or legal guardian believes that the record contains inaccurate or misleading information, s/he may prepare a statement of disagreement, with assistance if requested, which shall be entered into the record.
+If a student or legal guardian believes that the record contains inaccurate or misleading information, the student or legal guardian may prepare a statement of disagreement, with assistance if requested, which shall be entered into the record.